-Geography focuses on the physical features of the earth.
-Combining social and natural sciences geography can lead to a range of careers, giving you desirable transferable skills.
-Find out more here.
+Geography focuses on the physical features of the earth and mankind's relationship with the environment.
+Combining social and natural sciences, it can lead to a number of careers.

 History is the study of past events, typically focussing on human affairs.
 Graduates of history can pursue opportunities in teaching and government for example.
 You will also gain transferable skills to allow you to work in a range of industries.